How The CDC's Reluctance To Use The 'F-Word' — Firearms — Hinders Suicide Prevention

 What's actually allowed?

-Webster believes that CDC officials have made the choice that it's safest for the agency to tread lightly when it comes to anything related to guns, since Congress controls the CDC's funding.
+Webster believes that CDC officials have made the choice that it is safest for the agency to tread lightly when it comes to anything related to guns, since Congress controls the CDC's funding.

 "I think that's a very unfortunate environment that they've had to operate in," says Webster.
 "But I want people to understand that there is no law in place now that says that CDC can't talk about the research and what's been learned about the connection between firearms and suicide risk."

-The exact meaning of what the CDC is or is not allowed to do under the Dickey amendment has been has been ambiguous ever since Congress passed the legislation decades ago.
+The exact meaning of what the CDC is or is not allowed to do under the Dickey Amendment has been ambiguous ever since Congress passed the legislation decades ago.

 Officials seem inclined to err on the side of caution.
 The minutes of one meeting to review a report on rising suicide rates showed that one CDC employee told researchers not to mention the often impulsive nature of suicides.